 The only mom founded and led infant formula company in the U.S. Bobbie is the first Organic, European-Style Infant Formula that meets FDA requirements.
 Bobbie’s recipe is modeled after breast milk and designed to meet the most recent EU nutritional standards for critical ingredients like DHA and iron, while also meeting all FDA nutritional standards for infant formula.
-No palm oil, USDA Organic, Milk sourced from Organic Valley pasture raised cows, No Corn syrup, No Cane sugar, No Maltodextrin, Non GMO, Gluten Free, No natural or artificial flavors or colors.
+No palm oil, no soy oil, USDA Organic, Milk sourced from Organic Valley pasture raised cows, No Corn syrup, No Cane sugar, No Maltodextrin, Non GMO, Gluten Free, No natural or artificial flavors or colors.
 Costs $24 per 400g (about 14oz) can.

 Baby’s Only with Whey is also a lactose formula, but made with organic skimmed cow’s milk, and organic whey.
 It has no added sugars, and is free of synthetic ingredients, but lacks pre and probiotics.
 The DHA in this formula is derived from eggs, so it’s naturally extracted.
 Lastly, this is marketed as a toddler formula but similar to Kabrita, it meets the nutritional requirements for an infant formula.
 As with all formula, consult your pediatrician before using this for your baby.
 Costs $20 for a 12.7oz can.

 The best goat milk formula.
 The ingredients are non-GMO, with added prebiotics and a whey-to-casein ratio that closely resembles that in breast milk.
 This option contains no glucose syrup solids, no maltodextrin, no taurine or l-carnitine, and no palm oil.
 It is marketed as a toddler formula, but meets the nutritional requirements for infant formula.
 Note: While Kabrita USA is made in the Netherlands, they are regulated by the FDA and are legally imported (they send prior notice to the FDA of every shipment before it is allowed into the US for sale) and are sold in US stores as a result.
 They are also SNAP eligible.
 As with all formula, consult your pediatrician before using this for your baby.